I find most fashion advice from Google searches dubious.

 Different websites give different, and sometimes conflicting advice.

-Though, back before I was a youngin’, I headed their every word like pearls of wisdom.
+Though, back before I was a youngin’, I headed their every word.

 According to the blog universe, my body shape was straight or rectangular (though I was never sure since people in the photos looked the same shape to me).
 I wanted to look more of the hourglass figure, hailed as the figure all clothes flattered, and bought clothes based on their advice.
 Unfortunately, by the power of sites combined, I became instead a frumpy monster.